Search found 219 matches

 - Replies: 3

-- Views: 1939
+- Views: 2920

 what does the 1/8" fitting on throttle body do? vacuum?

 There is a small 1/8" right angle nipple which connects to some kind of solenoid device.
 Right on the top of throttle body next to throttle position sensor.
-It hooks up to a tiny rubber line the size of windshield washer fluid line and it's obviously pneumatic / vacuum control of some sort but ...
+It hooks up to a tiny rubber line the size of windshield washer fluid line and it's obviously pneumatic / vacuum control of some sort but when ...

 - Sun Mar 16, 2014 4:25 am